 Extended mammography hours are offered the first and third Tuesday of each month.

-We use the most up-to-date ultrasound technology and methods.
-Additionally, we can accommodate your ultrasound guided biopsy needs such as thyroid, breast and prostate biopsies.
+We can accommodate your ultrasound guided biopsy needs such as thyroid, breast and prostate biopsies.

 Ultrasound, also known as sonography, is a form of healthcare imaging that uses sound waves at different frequencies to create images of structures within the human body.
 These images are created using a variety of probes placed on the surface of the body as well as inside the body when indicated.
 Ultrasound is a very safe, non-radiation, imaging method that is performed to aid in the diagnosis of a wide variety of pathologies.